-B&M Scope of Work
+B&M SCOPE OF WORK

-Black & McDonald's scope of work included the supply, installation, testing, and commissioning of power, civil utility and signal works for the Metrolinx Georgetown Corridor (mile 0.91 to 10.41) as well as for the Union Station Rail Corridor (USRC).
+Black & McDonald's (B&M) scope of work included the supply, installation, testing, and commissioning of power, civil utility and signal works for the Metrolinx Georgetown Corridor (mile 0.91 to 10.41) and the Union Station Rail Corridor (USRC).

 The work involved:

-- Design, supply, and installation of all civil piping, man holes and hand holes, directional drilling, and jack and bore works under and alongside existing and newly installed tracks. - Provision of new concrete foundations and pads complete with grounding for all substation and signal bungalows comprising the project. - Supply, installation, testing, and commissioning of new power substations, generators, and mini-substations along the rail corridor for the new signalling system. - Supply, installation, testing, and termination of new highvoltage, low-voltage and fibre cabling along the rail corridor. - Supply, installation, testing, and termination of low-voltage power and signal cables for all snow clearing devices, signals, signal devices, and signal bungalows. - Supply and installation of all signalling systems including masts, signals, and other signalling-related devices along the rail corridor. - Installation, connection and termination of all owner-supplied signal bungalows and snow clearing devices. - Installation and commissioning of a 60 ft. folding communication tower for train communication. - Testing and commissioning of all electrical, communication and signalling systems for the project.
+- Design, supply, and installation of all civil piping, manholes and handholes, directional drilling, and jack and bore works under and alongside existing and newly installed tracks - Provision of new concrete foundations and pads complete with grounding for all substation and signal bungalows comprising the project - Supply, installation, testing, and commissioning of new power substations, generators, and mini-substations along the rail corridor for the new signalling system - Supply, installation, testing, and termination of new high-voltage, low-voltage and fibre cabling along the rail corridor - Supply, installation, testing, and termination of low-voltage power and signal cables for all snow-clearing devices, signals, signal devices and signal bungalows - Supply and installation of all signalling systems including masts, signals and other signalling-related devices along - the rail corridor - Installation, connection and termination of all owner-supplied signal bungalows and snow clearing devices - Installation and commissioning of a 60 ft. folding communication tower for train communication - Testing and commissioning of all electrical, communication and signalling systems for the project